Coeliac disease and coronavirus (COVID-19)

 Coronavirus (COVID-19) is a new illness that can affect the lungs and airways.

-As coronavirus is a new illness, there is no research specifically looking at the risk to people with coeliac disease.
-We are in contact with our Health Advisory Council (HAC), a group of key health experts working in coeliac disease, who continue to advise us as the situation develops.
-We will keep our information updated as things can change.
+As coronavirus is a new illness, there is very limited research specifically looking at the risk to people with coeliac disease.
+Throughout the pandemic, we have been in contact with our Health Advisory Council (HAC), a group of key health experts working in coeliac disease, who continue to advise us as the situation develops.
+We will continue to keep our information updated as things can change - – including information on the vaccination rollout.

 Who is classed as clinically vulnerable?